opencomputeproject/SAI/doc/fw/SAI-FW-API.md

 ```

 #### 4.1.3 Read the operational state of the firmware
-NOS will perform a GET for the operational state for each OID.
+NOS can get the state and list of FW OIDs using the GET API.

 ```
 sai_attribute_t attr;